preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/permissions/index.rst

 + **Allow mobile login**: This setting is intended to offer login to certain parts of Omnia for first line workers, partners and similar.
 The user needs the Kaizala app and a viable account.
 If you come across a label that says "Kaizala login" - it's the same thing. **Note!** Mobile login/Kaizala login can't be used in Omnia on-prem.
 + **Workspace Designer**: Add and remove Workspace Designers (administrators) here as needed.
 + **Workspace Contributor**: Users/groups that should be able to comment on Business Profile Announcements and be able to send Organization Wide Posts, must be added here.
-(This settings does not apply to Tenant Announcements).
+(This setting does not apply to Tenant Announcements).
 + **Workspace Reader**: Here you can set permissions for the Workspace navigation.

 Not that all other permissions concerning the Workspace is handled by the general Business Profile permissions settings.